Threaded bolts tensile stress area.

 The weakest points in a bolt is the stressed area in the thread root.
-The stressed area depends on the type of threads - coarse threads will reduce the stressed area compared with fine threads.
+The stressed area depends on the type of threads - coarse threads reduces the stressed area compared to fine threads.

 n = 1 / p = number of threads per inch

-Despite that reduced area reduces the braking load, coarse threads are used for clamping.
-Fine threads are weaker due to the reduced thread height.
+Despite that a reduced area will reduce the breaking load of a bolt - coarse threads are used for clamping.
+Fine threads bolts are weaker due to the reduced thread height.